Background pattern

 Not recommended

-It is recommended to perform plasma concentration measurements of sulfamethoxazole at intervals of 2-3 days in samples obtained 12 hours after administration of Balsoprim.
-If the total sulfamethoxazole concentration exceeds 150 micrograms/ml, treatment should be interrupted until the value is below 120 micrograms/ml.
+It is recommended to perform measurements of the plasma concentration of sulfamethoxazole at intervals of 2-3 days in samples obtained 12 hours after the administration of Balsoprim.
+If the total sulfamethoxazole concentration exceeds 150 micrograms / ml, treatment should be interrupted until the value is below 120 micrograms / ml.

-Balsoprim should be used with caution in patients with liver function alterations.
+Balsoprim should be used with caution in patients with hepatic function disorders.

 If you take more Balsoprim than you should